codekidX/focus/README.md

 focus
 ```

-> this will list all your issues of your current git repository
+> this will list the latest 30 issues of your current git repository `focus page 2` will focus on next 30 issues.

 - View Issue